 CAN YOU USE VITAMIN C WITH RETINOL OR DERM-GRADE RETINOIDS?

 According to Dr. Sheila Krishna, it’s totally fine to use vitamin C with over-the-counter retinol products or dermatologist-grade retinoids—which, BTW, is the broader term for vitamin A derivatives, including retinol, tretinoin, and adapalene, just to name a few.
 When choosing between retinol vs retinoid, you don’t need to worry about vitamin C interference.

 Vitamin C and retinoids are thought to render each other ineffective because of their differing pHs, but that’s not true.
 This study indicated that a combined retinol + vitamin C treatment is effective at treating photoaging.

-Though you can use vitamin C and retinoids together, we recommend getting them separately instead of as a combined product.
+PRO TIP: Though you can use vitamin C with retinol and other retinoids, we recommend getting them separately instead of as a combined product.
 You can then get the right concentration of each for your skin and adjust as necessary.
 Plus, the combo can aggravate some skin depending on the formula.
 But using them at different times of day can prevent that irritation.